Shaaali/identity-apps/docs/guides/organization/self-service/asgardeo-user/my-account.md

     <img :src="$withBase('/assets/img/guides/organization/self-service/myaccount/switch-to-myaccount.png')" alt="Switch to MyAccount from Console">
 2. Select **My Account** to automatically sign in to your My Account portal.

-You can sign-in to the My Account portal and self-manage your information as follows:

 ## Update profile information
 <CommonGuide guide='guides/fragments/self-service/update-profile.md'/>